 When working with old oil paints, it’s important to keep them in a dark place where they won’t be exposed to light.
 They should also be stored in airtight containers to prevent them from drying out.

-With proper care, old oil paints can last for long and give you years of happy painting!
+With proper care, old oil paints can last for a long and give you years of happy painting!
 Here’s what you need to know about the shelf life of oil paints and how to store them properly.

 Oil paints are made from a mixture of pigment and oil, typically linseed oil.
 The pigments are ground up and mixed with the oil, which acts as a binder.
 The resulting paint is thicker and more viscous than other types of paint, such as watercolors or acrylics.